 NHS Grampian is responsible for leading efforts to improve the health of the people in Grampian, and for providing the NHS health care services that people need.
-It is the fourth largest health board in Scotland by general funding allocation, and consists of three Community Health Partnerships (Aberdeen City, Aberdeenshire and Moray) and an Acute Sector, all supported by corporate services such as Finance.
+It is the fourth largest health board in Scotland by general funding allocation, and consists of three Community Health Partnerships (Aberdeen City, Aberdeenshire and Moray) and an Acute Sector, all supported by services such as Facilities, E-Health, Finance and Human Resources.
 The Community Health Partnerships provide a focus for NHS Grampian to work in partnership with other agencies in the provision of integrated services to the local communities.